zjohn77/lightning-mlflow-hf/README.md

 probability) are often more useful in mathematics.
 Outcomes in the UNFAIR-ToS dataset are coded "fair" or "unfair", and there's a latent probability distribution that generated those outcomes.
 That latent probability distribution is what the cross-entropy loss function can work with.
+So in deep learning, we optimize for the continuous metric but we judge how good our model is by the discrete metric, because continuous (latent) and discrete (observed) are approximations of each other.
 That's the idea.

+So when the F1 hints at a different story than the loss, there are only two possible
+explanations: randomness and class imbalance.
+Indeed that's why the accuracy and the F1 are so much more volatile than the loss.

+Randomness also appears to be the likely explanation for the gap between the best validation F1 score of 70% and the test F1 score of 78% (from the bottom right table).

+This play by play analysis of the model evaluation metrics brings this section to an end.
-get hands-on, and the installation guide below will help you get started tinkering with the code.
+Next up, get hands-on with making this project your own.
+The installation guide below will help you get started tinkering with the code.

 ## 3. Install and Get Started
 The first step is to clone this repository into a local working directory and then change into the root of the cloned repo: